 \section{Abstract}

-In this paper, we study a distributed optimal control problem for a diffuse interface model for tumor growth.
-The model consists of a Cahn-Hilliard type equation for the phase field variable coupled to a reaction diffusion equation for the nutrient and a Brinkman type equation for the velocity.
-The system is equipped with homogeneous Neumann boundary conditions for the tumor variable, the chemical potential and the nutrient as well as a \grqq no-friction" boundary condition for the velocity.
-The control acts as a medication by cytotoxic drugs and enters the phase field equation.
-The cost functional is of standard tracking type and is designed to track the phase field variable during the evolution and at some fixed final time.
-We prove that the model satisfies the basics for calculus of variations and we establish first-order and second-order conditions for local optimality.
+We investigate a distributed optimal control problem for a diffuse interface model for tumor growth.
+The model consists of a Cahn--Hilliard type equation for the phase field variable, a reaction diffusion equation for the nutrient concentration and a Brinkman type equation for the velocity field.
+These PDEs are endowed with homogeneous Neumann boundary conditions for the phase field variable, the chemical potential and the nutrient as well as a \grqq no-friction" boundary condition for the velocity.
+The control represents a medication by cytotoxic drugs and enters the phase field equation.
+The aim is to minimize a cost functional of standard tracking type that is designed to track the phase field variable during the time evolution and at some fixed final time.
+We show that our model satisfies the basics for calculus of variations and we present first-order and second-order conditions for local optimality.
 Moreover, we present a globality condition for critical controls and we show that the optimal control is unique on small time intervals. \\[1ex]